groboclown/precision-shell/README.md

 * [ln-s](#ln-s) - create a symbolic link.
 * [ln-h](#ln-h) - create a hard link.
 * [sleep](#sleep) - wait for a number of seconds.
+* [touch](#touch) - Update the access and modification times of each file to the current time, or, if a file does not exist, it is created empty. *Only available in input-enabled builds.*
+* [trunc](#trunc) - Sets the file length to 0, and if the file does not exist, creates it. *Only available in input-enabled builds.*
 * [signal .. wait](#signal-wait) - wait for an OS signal before continuing. *Only available in signal-enabled builds.*
 * [exec](#exec) - switch execution to a new process. *Only available in exec-enabled builds.*